express-rate-limit/express-rate-limit/README.md

 // default options shown below var limiter = RateLimit({
-        // window, delay, and max apply per-ip unless global is set to true
-        windowMs: 60 * 1000, // miliseconds - how long to keep records of requests in memory
+        windowMs: 60 * 1000,
-        delayMs: 1000, // milliseconds - base delay applied to the response - multiplied by number of recent hits from user's IP
-        max: 5, // max number of recent connections during `window` miliseconds before (temporarily) bocking the user.
-        global: false, // if true, IP address is ignored and setting is applied equally to all requests
+        delayAfter: 1,
+        delayMs: 1000,
+        max: 5,
+        global: false,
-        message: 'You have been very naughty..
-No API response for you!!' // if message is set, the provide message will be shown instead of `Too many requests, please try again later.`
+        message: 'Too many requests, please try again later.'
 });

 // for an API-only web app, you can apply this globally app.use(limiter);

-// for a "regular" website, apply this only to specific endpoints app.post('/create-account', limiter, function(req, res) {
+// for a "regular" website, apply this only to specific endpoints
+// (this includes Single Page Apps if you serve the assets with express.static()) app.post('/create-account', limiter, function(req, res) {
    // ...
 }
 ```

-You **could** apply this globally on a regular website, but be aware that it would then trigger on images, css, etc. So I wouldn't recommend it.
+You **could** apply this globally (`app.use(limiter);`) on a regular website, but be aware that it would then trigger on images, css, etc. So I wouldn't recommend it.

 ## License